-In 2022, the District budgeted for \$1.35 million and received \$2.2 million in sales tax revenue, which accounts for nearly the entire budget.
-Despite economic turbulence over many sectors, the District income has steadily increased over many years.
+In 2023, the District budgeted for \$1.6 million and received \$2.49 million in sales tax revenue, which accounts for nearly the entire budget.
+Despite economic turbulence over many sectors, the District's income continues to increase over the years.
 As such, the District has been able to maintain full services and staff while developing a healthy fund for renovation.
+Plans for said renovation are being developed.
+The District did a number of outreach events and focus group activities to determine community priorities for the updated facility.

-The 2023 budget includes \$1.6 million in sales tax revenue, less than the record high collected in 2022 but more than any previous budget expectation.
+The 2024 budget includes \$2 million in sales tax revenue, which is more than any previous budget expectation.
 The budget also includes increased income from earned interest and reduced donations and fees, though those numbers have never been statistically significant in District budgeting.